NERC-CEH/catalogue/docs/new-catalogue.md

 If the existing index fields are not suitable a new index field can be added.

-The content of a search facet needs to come from a vocabulary,  [CEH Vocabularies](http://vocabs.ceh.ac.uk/) is a good home.
+The content of a search facet needs to come from a vocabulary,  [UKCEH Vocabularies](http://vocabs.ceh.ac.uk/) is a good home.
 The metadata records need to be tagged with the keywords.

 The facetKey needs to be added to the [Solr schema](../solr/config/documents/conf/schema.xml) and the  [SolrIndex](../java/src/main/java/uk/ac/ceh/gateway/catalogue/indexing/SolrIndex.java)

 The documents need to be indexed for each document type in the catalogue e.g. [SolrIndexGeminiDocumentGenerator](../java/src/main/java/uk/ac/ceh/gateway/catalogue/indexing/SolrIndexGeminiDocumentGenerator.java) for Gemini documents and [SolrIndexImpDocumentGenerator](../java/src/main/java/uk/ac/ceh/gateway/catalogue/indexing/SolrIndexImpDocumentGenerator.java) for models / model applications.

 - Add the url of the vocabulary
 - Set the newly added field of the SolrIndex